Xelus22/LoLSocWebpage/_drafts/articles/veigar.md

 <p> <strong><em>Interesting Fact</em></strong>: He wants others to think he is the most powerful evil being in the universe but secretly he is just a regular mage.</p>

 <p> <strong><em>Famous Quote</em></strong>: “I can see the fear in your hearts!
 You dare march here to challenge my dread rule?
 I, Veigar, who has yoked the magic of the universe to my will?
-Veigar, Great Master of Evil, who has defeated countless arcane foes in my quest for ever greater -- (he gets interrupted by a regular Noxian farmer).”</p>
+Veigar, Great Master of Evil, who has defeated countless arcane foes in my quest for ever greater --”</p>
+  <p> (proceeds to get interrupted by a bunch of regular Noxian farmers) </p>

 <p> <strong><em>Friendly Champions</em></strong>: Literally none, possibly other Yordles but not evident.</p>